 Law Enforcement Forecasting Group (LEFG)

-The Law Enforcement Forecasting Group helps BJA anticipate emerging crime trends and identify developments in tactics, strategies, and technologies that might assist law enforcement agencies provide quality police services.
+The Law Enforcement Forecasting Group (LEFG) helps BJA anticipate emerging crime trends and identify developments in tactics, strategies, and technologies that might assist law enforcement agencies provide quality police services.
 Composed of law enforcement executives and criminal justice researchers, LEFG members provide invaluable environmental scanning that BJA uses to develop new programs to test concepts and to create training and technical assistance programs that are immediately relevant to the law enforcement field.
 LEFG members have identified five top priorities for BJA law enforcement programs as: 1) crime analysis capacity building; 2) gun violence; 3) information sharing; 4) human resources (recruiting, training, retaining); and 5) social media.

 For more information about LEFG or to suggest trends, technology, and practices for consideration contact Steve Edwards, Senior Policy Advisor, at email@example.com.